Values Challenge for Community Groups

-This one-hour workshop was initially developed four years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and PwC, as a simple, effective and practical way for groups and organisations around the world to focus on their group or organisation’s values for just one hour.
+This one-hour workshop was initially developed five years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and PwC, as a simple, effective and practical way for groups and organisations around the world to focus on their group or organisation’s values for just one hour.
 It is simple to run it and does not require any specialised facilitator.

 Since then, we have had very positive feedback from many different kinds of groups and organisations, telling us that the one-hour session had been highly effective for them and they would recommend it for others.

 Why are values so important for your community group?

 Whatever kind of group you belong to, whether it is a club, a youth group, a group of volunteers, or maybe a group of friends getting together regularly to share a common interest, it will be based on values.
 But often those values are held unconsciously, or else taken for granted and forgotten about.

 Groups that are clear about their values, where those values are aligned with their members’ values, and where people make a consistent effort to practice those values, will tend to produce a culture which is collaborative and resilient and where members are well motivated, happy and productive.

 Groups which don’t consistently practice their values will be less able to stand the stresses and strains that affect any group of individuals who spend time with each other.
 Whether it’s tackling external problems or internal disputes, or planning ahead, or getting things done – everything is more difficult without shared values to rely upon.

 Not sure what your values are?

 If your group does not have an official set of core values, please download our Values Guide for Community Groups to help you identify the values that are most important to your group.